 Although there probably won’t be many undergraduates talking about “Lewontin’s Fallacy” (some may have heard of that Stephen Jay Gould re-study), it is nevertheless important when teaching race to include post-2005 materials that consider recent genetic research.
 Older articles like Jared Diamond’s Race without Color just won’t cut it anymore.
 For a summary of a more genetics-driven approach, Henry Harpending introduced me to the work of Guido Barbujani–the 2010 piece Human genome diversity: frequently asked questions (co-authored with Vincenza Colonna) provides an impressive overview, and cites several pieces from Race Reconciled.

-For possibly interesting classroom exercises and interesting ways of teaching race, check out the apps Guess my Race and Who Am I?
-Race Awareness Game by Michael Baran and Playtime Interactive.
-Baran’s apps are more geared at the U.S. For an offline and more international version, see Take the race test at Guido Barbujani’s website (in collaboration with Todd Disotell).
+For classroom exercises and innovative ways of teaching race, check out the (Don’t) Guess My Race app by Michael Baran and Interactive Diversity Solutions.
+This app is more geared at the United States.
+For an offline and more international version, see Take the race test at Guido Barbujani’s website (in collaboration with Todd Disotell).
 For a discussion of how to use these concepts in Introduction-to-Anthropology via research in Rwanda, see the Torso and Oblong blog-post Race and Consequence: “Reality” and Social Constructs.

 Some might wonder to what extent it is necessary to teach race as a social construction.
 In Race Redux I noted how I spend less time these days talking with undergraduates about social construction and more time talking about racism.
 The query from Michel-Rolph Trouillot: “Is racism a delusion about race?
 Or is race made salient by racism?
 That is the crux of the matter” (Adieu Culture: A New Duty Arises, 111) has been rattling around in my mind ever since I tried to write The Headline I Wish We Were Reading.
 Unfortunately, I have too often believed while teaching race that clearing up delusions about race would diminish racism, rather than tackling how racism makes race salient–see Social Construction of Race = Conservative Goldmine.